BEE MORTALITY CAUSED BY THE USE OF PLANT PROTECTION PRODUCTS

 Data source

-ISPRA processing based on data from II.ZZ.SS
+ISPRA processing of II.ZZ.SS data

 Thumbnail